How Do I Get a Medical Cannabis Card?: A Comprehensive Guide

 Qualified patients can designate up to two caregivers to assist you in obtaining medical marijuana.
 Caregivers can be a spouse, a parent, or even a friend.
 Patients under the age of 18 are required to have a caregiver.
 Caregivers also have to register for the medical marijuana program.
 All caregivers must complete a background check before being approved.

 - $50 – Fee reductions may be available for patients who engage in assistance programs such as Medicaid, PACE/PACENET, CHIP, SNAP, and WIC.

 Check with your doctor to see if your medical condition qualifies you to apply and to see if medical marijuana makes sense for you.
 If it does, have your doctor fill out a Practitioner Form to allow you to apply.
 Applicants must be Rhode Island residents and must submit proof of residency.

 Register as a Medical Marijuana Patient using the patient application form.
 Application forms will not be accepted via email or fax.
-The phone number or email address will be used to schedule a photo identification card if your application is approved.
+The phone number or email address indicated on your application form will be used to schedule a photo identification card if your application is approved.
 You are required to come in to have your photograph taken for the ID card, at which time you must present a current RI Driver’s license or RI State I.D.